 Smartphones are incredibly powerful devices, but only if you know how to use them.
-Today’s phones are simpler than ever, but they still prove challenging to those not technically minded.
+Today’s phones are simpler than ever, but they can take a bit of getting used to if you haven't used one before.

 And according to recent research conducted by O2, people in the over 55 age bracket are now much more open to using digital devices.
 O2 found that 25% of over 55s are now considering buying an internet enabled device, such as a smartphone, for the sole reason of being better connected to family and friends.